Boazius/TAU-GoogleWorkshop-180Sport/README.md

 every user must login using google login/ email+password when entering the app, and then will be redirected to the corresponding page for them.

+# Code Documentation:

+This project was programmed using quasar.dev , Vue 3.
+Source in Src folder.

+* assets folder: images used for the website
+* boot folder: for Vue Options API form, and other internal files.
+* Components folder - for all quasar components used, such us buttons and headers.
+*

 Google workshop website:
 https://sites.google.com/view/cloudweb21a/Home